 The city of Bao Loc is located in the Lam Dong province in the highlands of Southern Vietnam.
 In its surroundings, excellent green Oolong varieties are produced using ancient Taiwanese methods.
 The freshly picked leaves are laid out on cloth to be dried in the sun under the open sky.
 Then they are rolled in cylindrical bamboo baskets to bruise the leaves, which starts the fermentation process.
 After reaching the desired level of fermentation, the tea is dried using low temperatures.
 The glowing green cup has a flowery scent and caresses everyone’s taste buds with its flowery, sweet flavor.

 Probably one of the most unusual tea specialties in terms of production as well as character is produced almost entirely by hand in the Province of Fujian.
 Immediately after withering the still moist leaves are heated shortly in milk water steam, which conserves the pretty, lightly olive-green leaf and cup color and invokes the distinct creamy scent and taste.
 Subsequently, the leaves are rolled manually and dried.
-An extremely mellow tea, which we are sure, will quickly win over many new lovers.
+An extremely mellow tea, which we are sure, will quickly win over many new tea lovers.

 Next